hongliuliao/sql4nosql/README.md

 sql nosql

-This is a project about use sql to handle onsql things ,for example files ,java collections
+This is a project about use sql to handle nosql things ,for example files ,java collections

 Following is the Sql4PojoListConverter test: